neerps/yabbr-cpp/README.md

 ## Intro
 This is my version for the raytracer code from the book [_Ray Tracing in One Weekend_](https://raytracing.github.io/books/RayTracingInOneWeekend.html) by Peter Shirley.

+The whole idea was to practice more C++ on some meaningful project, but not to invent something new.

 As I am a novice in C++, most of the code foolows the book representation except some different parts and overall approach.
 More specifically:
 1. Mersenne Twister.
 2. Separation of interface and implementation.